kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

           minCount: 100
 ```

-A standalone PodGroup object is created to track a specific runtime instance:
+A standalone PodGroup object is created to define the scheduling policy and track a specific runtime instance:

 ```yaml
 apiVersion: scheduling.k8s.io/v1alpha2